• SPECIAL DISCOUNT

 Seal All Entry Points

-After identifying entry points used by bats, your next step is to seal them to prevent re-entry.
-Bats can squeeze through remarkably small openings, so it’s essential to use durable materials like steel wool, caulk, or netting to block all potential gaps or openings in your attic.
+Bats can squeeze through remarkably small openings, so you have to use durable materials like steel wool, caulk, or netting to block all potential gaps or openings in your attic.
 Pay close attention to eaves, vents, roof joints, and any other vulnerable areas.
-It’s crucial to be meticulous in this step, as even a small gap can be an entry point for bats.
-Properly sealed entry points are a critical component of your overall bat removal strategy.
+Cover vents with tight metal mesh and reinforce loose flashing so shrinking or warping does not reopen gaps.

 Install One-Way Exclusion Devices